Quasi-Experimental Shift-Share Research Designs: Appendix Results

 Our heuristic is therefore large when there are many observations per estimated shock.\footnote{Here $1/H=N/L$ is proportional to the ``bias'' of the non-LOO estimator, which is similar to how the finite-sample bias of conventional 2SLS is proportional to the number of instruments over the sample size (\cite{nagar1959}).}

 \paragraph{Application to \textcite{Bartik1991}}

 We finally apply our insights to the \textcite{Bartik1991} setting, using the \textcite{GPSS} replication code and data.
-Table C5 reports the results.
-Column 1 shows the estimates of the inverse local labor supply elasticity using SSIV estimators with and without the LOO correction and using population weights, replicating Table 3, column 2, of \textcite{GPSS}.
-Column 2 repeats the analysis without the population weights.\footnote{Industry growth shocks in this column are the same as in Column 1, again estimated with employment weights.} We find all estimates to range between 1.2 and 1.3, showing that in practice for \textcite{Bartik1991} the LOO correction does not play a substantial role.
+Table C6 reports the results.
+Column 1 shows the estimates of the inverse local labor supply elasticity using SSIV estimators with and without the LOO correction and using population weights, replicating Table 3, column 2, of \textcite{GPSS} except with employment on the left-hand side and wages on the right-hand side.\footnote{\textcite{GPSS} estimate the inverse labor supply elasticity.
+By properties of IV estimation, our coefficient is the inverse of theirs.} Column 2 repeats the analysis without the population weights.\footnote{Industry growth shocks in this column are the same as in Column 1, again estimated with employment weights.} We find all estimates to range between 1.2 and 1.3, showing that in practice for \textcite{Bartik1991} the LOO correction does not play a substantial role.

 This is however especially true without weights, where the LOO and conventional SSIV estimators are 1.30 and 1.29, respectively.
 Our heuristic provides an explanation: $H$ is almost 8 times bigger when computed without weights.
 The intuition is that large commuting zones, such as Los Angeles and New York, may constitute a substantial fraction of employment in industries of their comparative advantage.
 This generates a potential for the mechanical bias: labor supply shocks in those regions affect shock estimates; this bias is avoided by LOO estimators.
 However, the role of the largest commuting zones is only significant in weighted regressions (by employment or, as in \textcite{GPSS}, population).